CS3219-AY2526Sem1/cs3219-ay2526s1-project-g30/ai/user-services-usage-log.md

 My request was to ask google gemini to implement the user-services function base on my requirement I also request for solution for debugging step for bug fix I also request for step and explaination to deploy my user service to Google Cloud Platform
+Example:
+I sent a message along with a screenshot from Postman showing the test of my GET /api/users/:id endpoint on my live Cloud Run URL and receiving a 500 Internal Server Error.
+My Message: Help me find the issue to this error and provide me with solution.

 # Output Summary:
 Google Gemini output code and solution for my problem